mvdh7/mvdh7.github.io/_posts/2019-03-04-snake-charming-with-matlab.md

 description: Switching data between Python and MATLAB, and using both together.
 ---

 This continues a short series about my ongoing transition from MATLAB to Python.
-Previously I talked about some [fundamental differences between the coding languages](), and delved a bit more into [the main Python packages that you need to use]() to replicate MATLAB's higher-level functions.
+Previously I talked about some [fundamental differences between the coding languages](/articles/2019-02-01-from-matlab-to-python-reflections-after-a-year), and delved a bit more into [the main Python packages that you need to use]() to replicate MATLAB's higher-level functions.
 Here, I'll look at how you can get the two languages to work together, giving some very basic examples.

-{% include figure.html image="https://mphumphreys.files.wordpress.com/2019/03/snakecharming.png" caption="Schematic illustration of calling a Python function from within MATLAB." width="60%" %}
+{% include figure.html image="https://mphumphreys.files.wordpress.com/2019/03/snakecharming.png" caption="Schematic illustration of calling a Python function from within MATLAB." %}

 Owing to my reluctance to draw figures in Python, but my preference for Python for data analysis, I have become very interested in how to use Python and MATLAB together, efficiently.
 I've been doing this on two different levels: first, just saving data from one language and opening it up in the other; and second, directly running Python from within MATLAB.